The Reykjavik Summit of the Council of Europe: United around values in the face of extraordinary challenges

 organisations and national human rights institutions to provide

-its dimensions of standard-setting, monitoring and co-operation;
+standard setting, monitoring and co-operation;

 21.3 adopting more open and transparent working methods;